Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

   Variables to pay attention to:

+`cidrs_to_route_to_gw` Comment out this line to avoid an error message when you run `gen3 tfplan`.
+This line is only needed if you are hooking up your commons with a centralized control management account.

 `vpc_name` name of the commons it *MUST* be the same one used in part two.

 `users_policy` this is the name of the policy that allows access to the user.yaml file mentioned in part two.
 This variable value should always be the same as the above one, but it might differ in very specific cases.

 `instance_type` default set to t3.xlarge.
 Change if necessary.

+NOTE: Gen3 containers support the ARM64 architecture.
+If you want to use ARM64 instances, you must change the instance type to one that supports ARM64.
+See [AWS documentation](https://aws.amazon.com/ec2/instance-types/) for a list of available instance types. `t4g.2xlarge` is a good choice for non-production deployments.
+If you build your own custom container images then make sure that they have support for ARM64.
+Otherwise, `t3a.*` is a good choice for instance types.

 `ec2_keyname` an existing Key Pair in EC2 for the workers for deployment.
 More keys can be added automatically if you specify them in $HOME/cloud-automation/files/authorized_keys/ops_team.